pivotal-cf/docs-pks/README.md

 | `0.8`  | Not in use | N/A|
 | `pks-patches` | Staging site for not-yet-released TKGI and Enterprise PKS patches. | Publishes to an internal staging site only. |

+**1.17**: The `1.17` branch is used to publish the pre-release v1.17 version of the site.
+Create pull requests on `1.17` to contribute bug fixes or correct technical inaccuracies in the v1.17 documentation.

-**1.16**: The `1.16` branch is used to publish the pre-release v1.15 version of the site.
-Create pull requests on `1.16` to contribute bug fixes or correct technical inaccuracies in the v1.15 documentation.
+**1.16**: The `1.16` branch is used to publish the live v1.16 version of the site.
+Create pull requests on `1.16` to contribute bug fixes or correct technical inaccuracies in the v1.16 documentation.

 **1.15**: The `1.15` branch is used to publish the live v1.15 version of the site.
 Create pull requests on `1.15` to contribute bug fixes or correct technical inaccuracies in the v1.15 documentation.